 How can you figure out your 5/24 “status?”

 One question I’m often asked is how you can see your status as it relates to 5/24.
 Most people probably remember how many cards they’ve opened in the past 24 months, but for those who don’t, there’s an easy and quick way to look it up.

 My preferred way of looking it up is through Credit Karma.
 You can register for Credit Karma for free, which is an easy process.
 You’ll just need to enter some personal information and then verify some security questions, all of which should take just a couple of minutes.

 Once you’re logged into your account, you should see your credit scores displayed.
-At the bottom left of the page you’ll see a section that reads “Credit Health” — click that.

 In terms of other things to be aware of:

 - Only credit cards count towards this limit, and not car loans, mortgages, etc.

 - It can sometimes take a while for recent applications to show on your report, so if you’ve applied for a card in the past few weeks, it may not be on there yet